Western Cape Seashells – Identification and Illustrated Guide

 Western Cape Shell identification guide root mouthed jellyfish

-Large mushroom-shaped jellyfish often washed ashore.
+Large mushroom-shaped jellyfish often wash ashore.
 Lacks long stinging tentacles and filters tiny prey.

 Size: up to 50 cm+